Pete Davidson Shares Impatience For ‘King Of Staten Island’ Release

 “So excited to watch it!!
 Counting down the days,” stated one fan of the comedian.

-“Why not just put it up now, I’m bored,” quipped a second fan of Pete’s who was looking for something new to watch on their streaming service.
+“Why not just put it up now, I’m bored,” quipped a second fan who was looking for something new to watch on their streaming service.

 “So happy to see you this happy,” stated a third follower.